Ashland FireWise provides property owners with simple and easy steps to help reduce a home’s wildfire risk by preparing ahead of a wildfire.

 - Circle the 1st Saturday in May on your calendar as the target date to be Firewise around your home.

-- Prune all tree branches overhanging your house.
+- Prune all tree branches overhanging your house, especially conifers and cypress.

-- Prune all tree branches within 10 feet of your chimney.
+- Prune back all tree branches within 10 feet of your chimney.

 - Create a fuel free zone 0-5 feet from all structures with no combustible materials.

 - Cut back trees & shrubs from the shoulder of driveways.

 - Familiarize yourself with Ashland’s Weed Abatement Ordinance, found at www.ashland.or.us/weedabatement.
 Circle June 15th on your calendar.

 - Clear away dead wood and dense flammable vegetation within your defensible space zone.